Frequently Asked Questions

 Enrollment Central Online is an asynchronous (you do it on your own time, on your own schedule) web-based version of the orientation aspects of Enrollment Central and Transfer Enrollment Days.

 Q: Is Enrollment Central/Transfer Enrollment Days/Enrollment Central Online required?

 All incoming first-time freshman, transfer and returning transfer students are required to complete one of these academic orientations.
 What version you complete will depend on what type of student you are and what time of year it is.
 Enrollment Central Online is available to students when in-person events are full or unavailable.
 Most first-time and returning transfer students will complete Enrollment Central Online as Transfer Enrollment Days is not designed to provide enough capacity for our entire incoming classes.
-All freshmen are expected to attend Enrollment Central so Enrollment Central Online is only available to incoming freshmen during late enrollment in August.
+All summer and fall freshmen are expected to attend Enrollment Central so Enrollment Central Online is only available during late enrollment in August.
 Freshmen entering in the spring semester should complete Enrollment Central when offered but Enrollment Central Online will always be available if there are no in-person orientation sessions being offered by our office.

 Q: Is there a fee for attending an academic orientation event?

 There are orientation fees for attending Enrollment Central or Transfer Enrollment Days.
 These fees cover the operating costs of the Office of First-Year Experience Programs, allowing us to do things like pay the salaries of our staff and Orientation Leaders and pay for everything from postage to T-shirts and all things in between.
 Fees vary by event and will be explained at sign-up and in your event confirmation materials.
-These fees are typically payable at the event or can be added to your overall student bill for your first semester.
+These fees are typically added to your overall student bill for your first semester.

 Q: I am still a junior or senior in high school and am just enrolling for concurrent classes at UCO.
 Am I supposed to attend Enrollment Central?